Web3Auth/web3auth-android-sdk/README.md

 # web3auth-unity-sdk
 [![](https://jitpack.io/v/org.torusresearch/web3auth-unity-sdk.svg)](https://jitpack.io/#org.torusresearch/web3auth-unity-sdk)

-Torus Web3Auth SDK for Unity3D applications (Android/iOS/Windows).
-`web3auth-unity-sdk` is a client-side library you can use with your Unity3D app to authenticate users using [Web3Auth](https://web3auth.io/).
+Torus Web3Auth SDK for Unity3D game engine which supports Android, iOS, and Windows. `web3auth-unity-sdk` is a client-side library which allows you to authenticate users using
+[Web3Auth](https://web3auth.io/) on Unity3D game engine.
 ## Requirements
 - Unity Editor 2019.4.9f1 or greater
 - Android SDK min 18
 - .Net Framework 4.x
 ## Installation
-Download [.unitypackage]() for Web3Auth SDk, Import package file in to your existing Unity3D project.
+Download [.unitypackage](https://github.com/Web3Auth/web3auth-unity-sdk/releases/tag/Web3Auth-Unity-SDK) and import the package file into your existing Unity3D project.
+> You may encounter errors when importing this package into your existing project.

-> While importing the unity package you encountered error related to `The type or namespace name 'Newtonsoft' could not be found (are you missing a using directive or an assembly reference?)` then add the following line into dependencies object in  `Packages/manifest.json` file.
+`The type or namespace name 'Newtonsoft' could not be found (are you missing a using directive or an assembly reference?)` To fix this problem you need to add the following line into dependencies object which is inside the `Packages/manifest.json` file.
 ```
 "com.unity.nuget.newtonsoft-json": "2.0.0"
 ```
 ![Json Dot Net Error](./Images/JsonDotNet%20Error.png)

-## Sample
+## Building in Unity and Get Started
-You can check the pre-built sample to quickly test the Web3Auth authentication.
-To open sample scene goto `Assets/Plugins/Web3AuthSDK/Samples/Web3AuthSample.scene`
+To get started, open a sample scene `Web3AuthSample` inside `Assets/Plugins/Web3AuthSDK/Samples/Web3AuthSample.scene`

-Before building the project for Android/iOS you have to register the redirect_uri into sdk.
-To do that do following steps.
+Before building the application for Android/IOS you need to register the redirect_uri which can be done easily by the tool provided inside the SDK.
+To achieve that, you need to follow the steps mentioned below.

 - Open deep link generator tool provided by Web3Auth Unity SDK from "Window > Web3Auth > Deep Link Generator"
 ![Deep Link Generator](./Images/Deep%20Link%20Generator.png)
 - Enter the redirect_url *(i-e torusapp://com.torus.Web3AuthUnity/auth)* and click generate.
-> To use your own client_id , register your app on [https://web3auth.io/](https://web3auth.io/) and replace the client_id in `Assets/Plugins/Web3AuthSDK/Samples/Web3AuthSample.cs` script.
+> To use your own client_id , register your app on [https://web3auth.io/](https://web3auth.io/) and replace the client_id inside `Assets/Plugins/Web3AuthSDK/Samples/Web3AuthSample.cs` script.
 ## Integration
 ### Configure an Web3Auth project
 Go to [Developer Dashboard](https://dashboard.web3auth.io/), create or select an Web3Auth project:
 - Add {{SCHEMA}}://{YOUR_APP_PACKAGE_NAME}://auth to Whitelist URLs.
 *i-e torusapp://com.torus.Web3AuthUnity/auth*
-- Copy the Project ID for usage later as client_id
+- Copy the Project ID for later usage as client_id
-### Intialize Web3Auth
+## Intialize Web3Auth
 In your sign-in script', create an Web3Auth instance with your Web3Auth project's configurations and configure it like this:
 ```csharp
 Web3Auth web3Auth = new Web3Auth(new Web3AuthOptions() {